Stuffed Green Peppers II - ☺♥

 I must, however, confess that one idea shown in this recipe I stole from my daughter.
 She uses Ragu® Light spaghetti sauce instead of tomato sauce.
 The light version avoids sugar, which is not appropriate in the savory stuffed peppers dish.
 Both the Ragu® Light Sauce and the tomato sauce are very good but the choice is yours to make.
 If you can't find the Ragu® product then you may choose to purchase a different brand of plain spaghetti sauce that does not contain sugar or anything else as a sweetener.
 Check the ingredients list to know if the sauce is an appropriate choice.

 Now I get to a real departure from typical stuffed green pepper recipes.
-The big change is to avoid overbaking the green peppers so they still have some substance and better color (and taste).
+The big change is to avoid over baking the green peppers so they still have some substance and better color (and taste).
 This is accomplished by reducing the typical baking time and by starting with raw green bell peppers, which works because the other ingredients, except for the cheese and the second can of tomato sauce (or the Ragu® or other sauce), are precooked.
 The peppers in the real dish looked much better than the ones in the picture shown with this recipe.

 All the folks who have tried this dish love it.
 Well, enjoy ... we certainly do.